Frequently Asked Questions

 For specific questions about outside scholarship awards, please contact the Office of Student Financial Aid and Undergraduate Scholarships at 800-288-0204.

 Each of our scholarship programs maintains different criteria --therefore the available funding is awarded to students with different “profiles.”
 First and foremost, students must excel within the highly competitive and holistic admissions review process.
-The Ingram Scholarship is awarded to students who plan to combine a professional or business career with an exceptional commitment to community service.
-The Chancellor’s Scholarship is awarded to students who have sought to build bridges between various economic, racial, social, or cultural groups in their communities.
-The Cornelius Vanderbilt Scholarship recognizes the “best of the best” in terms of leadership and academic achievement.
+The Ingram Scholars Program recognizes students who plan to combine a professional or business career with an entrepreneurial spirit and exceptional commitment to civic-minded service, innovation, and leadership.
+The Chancellor’s Scholarship recognizes students with outstanding academic records who have worked to build strong high school communities by bridging gaps among economically, socially, and racially diverse groups, and have demonstrated significant interest in issues of diversity education, tolerance, and social justice.
+The Cornelius Vanderbilt Scholarship recognizes students who combine outstanding academic achievement with strong leadership and contributions outside the classroom.

-Vanderbilt awards a number of scholarships to students choosing to enroll in any of the four undergraduate schools, including our three signature, full-tuition awards: The Ingram Scholarship, the Chancellor’s Scholarship, and the Cornelius Vanderbilt Scholarship.
+Vanderbilt awards a number of scholarships to students choosing to enroll in any of the four undergraduate schools, including our three signature, full-tuition awards: The Ingram Scholars Program, the Cornelius Vanderbilt Scholarship, and the Chancellor’s Scholarship.
 Detailed descriptions of these awards can be found on the Scholarships website.

 Additional awards include: the Carell Family Scholarship for students who have held part-time employment during their high school years; the John Siegenthaler Scholarship for outstanding minority students interested in a career in journalism and/or public policy; the Fred Russell-Grantland Rice Scholarship for students interested in pursuing a career in sports journalism; and the Curb Leadership Scholarship for students who place creativity and innovation at the center of their lives and use their talents and leadership to create new possibilities.
 Vanderbilt also awards specific scholarships to qualified students residing in Houston, Texas, and selected counties in Arkansas, Georgia, Kentucky, and Tennessee.
 To ensure consideration for these awards, students must apply for admission to Vanderbilt and should also complete the Cornelius Vanderbilt Scholarship application.